Are your Instagram hashtags not working? Top reasons and how to Fix it?

 • One possibility is that your posts are not showing up in hashtag search results at all

-• Second, your hashtags are simply failing to expand the reach and engagement of your posts, which is restricting the overall growth of your account
+• Second, your hashtags are simply failing to expand the reach and engagement of your posts, which is restricting the overall growth of your account.

-Disclaimer: There is a lot of evidence that already suggest that these fixes do help, but you shouldn’t expect anything out of the ordinary too soon.
+Disclaimer: There is a lot of evidence that already suggests that these fixes do help, but you shouldn’t expect anything out of the ordinary too soon.
 Stick to these hashtag best practices, and keep posting diligently.
 Growth will come, we promise!

 Reason #1: You are inconsistent in posting😓

-Opted for a digital detox?
+Have you chosen a digital detox?
 Or perhaps you are just having an erratic posting schedule, which means you are sharing two posts today and then five posts in a row two weeks later!

-That’s not a good way of managing social media and it needs some rethinking.
-Find your jam because inconsistency is typically the number one reason why are your Instagram hashtags not working.
+That’s not a good way of managing social media, and it needs some rethinking.
+Find your jam because inconsistency is typically the number one reason why your Instagram hashtags are not working.

-When you are not regular with your posts, you are breaking a pattern and the Instagram algorithm will not show your randomly posted content to a wider audience.
+When you are not regular with your posts, you are breaking a pattern, and the Instagram algorithm will not show your randomly posted content to a wider audience.

-While training our AI, we analyzed some random handles and the below graph shows the impact of posting regularly.
+While training our AI, we analyzed some random handles, and the graph below shows the impact of posting regularly.

 instagram results graph